laraiclii/Snake_Game/README.md

 # Snake Game

-The goal of Snake is to grow the snake as long as possible by guiding it to apples.
-The snake moves automatically and dies if it collides with itself.
-The snake grows by **3 cells per apple**, and the board wraps around at the edges.
-The head shows its current direction.
+In Snake, your goal is to grow the snake as long as possible by chasing apples.
+Each apple adds 3 cells, hitting yourself ends the game, and the board wraps around the edges.
+The snake’s head shows which way it’s moving.

 ---